 “Last week we recorded a total of three careless driving incidents, eight for using an unlicensed motor vehicle, three for using an uninsured motor vehicle, one for permitting unlicensed motor vehicle, one for driving without a valid driving license, two for driving without a driver’s license, five for the presence of alcohol in person’s body, one for permitting unlicensed driver, one for displaying of a taxi sign without the proper license, one for dangerous loading, and two for failing to display vehicle license,” Director Traffic, Superintendent Fred Satu explains.

-“These figures show that most vehicle drivers and owners are not complying with the Traffic rules and regulations, while others continue to adhere to the rules.
-Vehicle users should be very cautious when using the road,” says Director of the National Traffic Department Superintendent Fred Satu.
+“These figures show that vehicle drivers and owners are not working together with the police by adhering to the traffic rules.
+Vehicle users should be very cautious when using the roads during the State of Public Emergency including the Emergency Zone in Honiara from Poha in the West and Alligator Creek in the East,” says Superintendent Satu.

-All the accused have been charged for their respective offenses and bailed to appear before the Honiara Central Magistrates’ Court on their respective dates.
+All the accused have been charged for their respective offences and bailed to appear before the Honiara Central Magistrates’ Court on their respective dates.

 – Police Media